-Blue Brigance: This test is designed for older students.
+(Blue Brigance assessment kit) Transition Skills Inventory, This test is designed for older students.
 As the name suggests, it assesses daily living and employability skills to help middle and high school students gain independence.

 Is it important for me to have my child tested for a learning disability?

 Whether or not you have your child tested for learning disabilities depends on what you are looking for.
 Formal tests (WISC IV, Woodcock/Johnson ,DAS, WRAT tests etc.) provide several kinds of information: